2nd Parliament of Great Britain

-The 2nd Parliament of Great Britain was the first British Parliament to actually be elected, as the 1st Parliament of Great Britain had been drawn from the former Parliament of England and Parliament of Scotland.
+The 2nd Parliament of Great Britain was the first elected Parliament of Great Britain, as the 1st Parliament of Great Britain had been drawn from the former Parliament of England and Parliament of Scotland.

 The Parliament was summoned by Anne, Queen of Great Britain on 26 April 1708.
 The members of the House of Commons of Great Britain were elected between 30 April 1708 and 7 July 1708 and summoned to meet on 8 July 1708.
-Under the Triennial Act, the Parliament was due to expire, if not dissolved sooner, at the end of the term of three years from the first meeting.
+Under the Triennial Act 1694, the Parliament was due to expire, if not dissolved sooner, at the end of the term of three years from the first meeting.
 It was actually dissolved on 21 September 1710.

 Summary of the members of Parliament

 Key to categories in the following tables: BC - Borough/Burgh constituencies, CC - County constituencies, UC - University constituencies, Total C - Total constituencies, BMP - Borough/Burgh Members of Parliament, CMP - County Members of Parliament, UMP - University Members of Parliament.